Top 17 questions about myWW+ Purple

 Rollovers are another way to have extra flexibility on WW.
 Rollovers give you the option of using fewer SmartPoints throughout the day, with up to 4 unused SmartPoints rolling over into your bank of weeklies.
 Rollovers will not change on myWW, and you can use them whether you’re on Green, Blue, or Purple.

-For example, say you have 16 daily SmartPoints and you use 13.
+Say you have 16 daily SmartPoints and you use 13.
 We'll automatically roll over those extra 3 SmartPoints values into your weeklies.
 (You'll get a notification letting you know how many we rolled over.)
 There’s nothing for you to do but enjoy them if you want to!

 RELATED: How to use rollovers